vitessio/website/content/en/docs/16.0/reference/vreplication/vreplication.md

 * `EXEC`: Apply the DDL, but stop if an error is encountered while applying it.
 * `EXEC_IGNORE`: Apply the DDL, but ignore any errors and continue replicating.

+{{< warning >}}
+We caution against against using `EXEC` or `EXEC_IGNORE` for the following reasons:
+  * You may want a different schema on the target
+  * You may want to apply the DDL in a different way on the target
+  * The DDL may take a long time to apply on the target and may disrupt replication, performance, and query execution (if serving  traffic from the target) while it is being applied

+If you do use one of these two DDL actions then you should also enable the [VReplication Schema Tracking](../../../../design-docs/vreplication/vstream/tracker/).
+{{< /warning >}}

 ### Failover Continuation

 If a failover is performed on the target keyspace/shard, the new primary will